Privacy Policy

 From what sources do we collect personal data about you as a customer?

-Vetnio collects personal data directly from customers when you register a customer account and provide information about your Users, upload audio files, contact our customer service, and when you otherwise interact with Vetnio and provide information about yourself.
+Vetnio collects Personal Data directly from customers when you register a customer account and provide information about your Users, upload audio files, contact our customer service, and when you otherwise interact with Vetnio and provide information about yourself.

 If a User is employed by a Vetnio customer, we may also process your data to provide the agreed service.
 However, in this context, Vetnio is not the data controller, so this Privacy Policy does not further describe such processing.
 For more information about such processing of your data, please ask your employer.